 Create rules that define how long you preserve Office 365 files and documents.
 This allows you to configure which data can be deleted and when.
 You can automate this process by setting retention policies for specific content types.

 Note: Compliance retention policies are only available for Microsoft 365 E5, A5 and G5 subscription plans.

 Preservation Hold Library

-By applying retention settings, data synced to OneDrive or SharePoint can be preserved for a specified period of time.
-When a file has retention settings enabled, revisions are stored in the Preservation Hold library.
-In the case of a ransomware attack, the user can access the retained copy and check for changes to assess the damage.
+By applying retention settings, data synced to OneDrive or SharePoint can be stored for a specified period of time in the Preservation Hold Library.
+The In-Place Hold feature ensures that a copy remains unchanged and unaffected by ransomware infection.
+Following an attack, the user can access the library and export the needed files.

 Third-Party Backup Solutions

 There are different Office 365 ransomware recovery methods that you can use to restore your infected data.
 Keep in mind that, similar to Microsoft ransomware protection features, these tools have their limitations and might not guarantee data recoverability.

 Microsoft does not back up Office 365 data but offers retention policies instead for Exchange Online, SharePoint Online and OneDrive for Business.
 On the other hand, modern backup solutions for SaaS provide optimal data protection and safety in case of a cyber breach.
 Your data can be stored in secure repositories and quickly recovered following an attack.

 Nowadays, ransomware attacks are the most dangerous threat to organizations since they can affect any type of data including Office 365 documents and files.
 Luckily, Microsoft provides built-in Office 365 ransomware protection and recovery tools that continuously monitor and protect your environment.